It’s way too early to tell how Gov. Sam Brownback’s plan to rework the state’s school funding formula will change local school revenues.

-Members of the State Board of Education are getting a sneak peak at the governor’s plans, but the legislature will ultimately decide whether to rework the school finance formula for 283 Kansas public school districts.
+Members of the State Board of Education are getting a sneak peak at the governor’s plans, the legislature will ultimately decide whether to rework the school finance formula for the 283 Kansas public school districts.

 Sen. Rob Olson, who represents Gardner, Edgerton, Spring Hill and parts of Olathe, said he’s also heard Senate Leadership will be forwarding their own plan to adjust the school finance formula.

 “I haven’t heard what the plan is.
 They haven’t released it to us,” Olson said.
 “I’m just kind of waiting and seeing just like everybody else.”

 Under the existing formula, there is a legislative ceiling to the amount of funds school boards can raise through local taxes, but that may change if the Gov. Brownback’s proposal is approved.
 Brownback’s proposal would lift the local tax ceiling and allow counties to institute sales taxes to benefit public schools.

 Whether that’s a good thing for Gardner Edgerton, Hansen can’t say.